-It’s been said that “money has power far beyond its ability to purchase goods and services,” it has the ability to negatively change one’s attitude towards our spouse when we don’t learn how to use it as a marital team.
-We need to continually try to handle every situation that comes our way as a team.
-It may take a lot of time and effort to learn how to cooperate with each other in spending our money as a team which works together, but it’s worth it!
+Its been said, “Money has power far beyond its ability to purchase goods and services.
+It has the ability to negatively change one’s attitude towards our spouse when we don’t learn how to use it as a marital team.”
+Haven’t you seen that to be true?

 A factor that affects how couples develop a sense of how to spend their money as a marital team is coming to an understanding of how their concept of spending was shaped by the family they grew up in.
 Spouses may end up clashing because they came from families which handled their money quite differently.